A Pox on Our House: Plot

-Meanwhile the girl's father begins to develop smallpox symptoms as well, but more characteristic symptoms.
+Meanwhile, the boy's father begins to develop smallpox symptoms as well, but more characteristic symptoms.
 House is confounded as to why it appears that the girl does not have smallpox after all, but her father does.
 He concludes that the father contracted the disease from the smallpox vaccine they gave him.
 Unbeknownst to them, the father's immune system has been compromised by the return of his kidney cancer (which had been in remission).

 House demands they administer the treatment for the smallpox variola.
 When Broda refuses, House risks his own life by entering the containment room and administers the treatment to save the patient.
 However, the father does not respond to the medication and dies.
 House figures now that the disease was likely smallpox after all, and also realizes that he has consequently exposed himself.

 The rest of the team is despondent, but Masters returns to the journal in desperate search for another diagnosis.
 She notes that a cat on the ship had lost all his fur and then died, strong evidence for rickettsialpox, a disease easily treatable with antibiotics.
 Masters tasks House with searching the father's body for eschars.
 When House successfully spots eschars on the body, Broda orders that the daughter be treated with doxycycline, saving her life.

 In a subplot, Wilson and Sam reexamine their relationship while treating a young chemotherapy patient whose mother gets locked outside of the hospital during the lockdown.
 House and Cuddy also face relationship difficulties after Cuddy discovers House lied to her in "Office Politics" in order to administer an unconventional treatment of Hepatitis C (an injection of Hepatitis A) to a patient.